Alih787/Reinforcement-Learning---Tic-Tac-Toe/docs/code.md

 }
 ```
 ### Finding Child Nodes
-the function in bestmove that finds the child node
+the function in bestmove that finds the child node.
+looks to the next turn of nodes and finds any node that have parent node the node in parameters.
+time searching is cut by catagorising nodes by the moves it can do from current state.
 ```c#
 public static Noding.Node[] FindChilds(int turn, Noding.Node ParentNode)
 {